 Ethel Goldschmidt is an 88-year old woman from Brooklyn, New York, whose husband of more than 50 years has just passed away.
 Now, she’s single and ready to go out with a bang, and her first order of business is launching the beer she and her husband always dreamed of brewing.
 Well, that, and experiencing other lovers.
 This faux brand had everyone in Brooklyn at the Cannes festival fooled, rumors of Ethel went viral.

 I love me some eye catching visuals.
-This is an assortment of some of my favorites from my time on Hertz, NY Lottery, Clorox and more.
+This is an assortment of some of my favorites from my time on NY Lottery.